 Abstract

 This systematic scoping review examines the current body of research on crime location choice, focusing specifically on the decision-making processes of offenders, as analyzed through discrete choice models.
 By systematically reviewing quantitative literature, this study aims to map the spatial units of analysis utilized in these studies and identify gaps in existing research.
-The review emphasizes the need to understand how spatial scales influence the outcomes of discrete choice models in offender decision-making.
+The review emphasizes the importance of exploring how spatial scales are modeled as factors influencing the outcomes of discrete choice models in offender decision-making, including potential quantitative relationships between spatial scales and decision-making outcomes.
 The expected outcomes include a comprehensive mapping of spatial unit usage and recommendations for standardizing spatial scales in future research.

 Introduction

-Crime location choice research has evolved from focusing on larger spatial units such as cities, states, and neighborhoods (Baumer et al., 1998; Loftin & Hill, 1974) to micro-level spatial units like street segments and face blocks (Eck & Weisburd, 1995; Sampson & Groves, 1989).
+Crime location choice research has evolved from focusing on larger spatial units such as cities, states, and neighborhoods (Baumer et al., 1998; Loftin & Hill, 1974) to smaller spatial units like street segments and face blocks (Eck & Weisburd, 1995; Sampson & Groves, 1989).
 This shift towards micro-level analysis has been driven by the need to get better understanding of offenders' location choices.
-(Vandeviver & Bernasco, 2017)Micro-level spatial units allow for more granular insights into crime trends and offender behavior (Weisburd et al., 2004), enhancing theoretical development and enabling more precise crime prevention strategies.
+Advances in computational power and the rise of crime mapping technologies have also made it more feasible to analyze micro-level spatial units (Vandeviver & Bernasco, 2017), enabling researchers to extract granular insights into crime trends and offender behavior (Weisburd et al., 2004), enhancing theoretical development and enabling more precise crime prevention strategies.

 Despite its increasing popularity micro spatial units, there is still no consensus on how spatial scales impact findings in crime location choice research.
-This raises a question about the reliability and generalizability of conclusions drawn from studies focused on micro-units versus those based on larger spatial scales.
-Understanding these differences is crucial for advancing both criminological theory and its practical applications.
+For example, micro-level studies might capture localized crime patterns that are not easily generalizable to broader contexts, while macro-level studies might overlook critical details of offender decision-making.
+This lack of clarity and comparability presents a significant challenge, as it undermines the development of universally applicable theoretical frameworks.
+Therefore, addressing the issue of spatial scale comparability is crucial for enhancing the practical applications of crime location choice research findings.
 The introduction of micro place analysis marked a major shift in crime location choice research, focusing on more specific places like street segments, census blocks or grid cells (e.g., Bernasco, 2019; Bernasco et al., 2013; Bernasco & Jacques, 2015).
 This shift was not merely a change in the unit of analysis but provided an understanding of crime trends at the micro-level.
 However, there is a lack of clarity on how spatial units influence crime data and the interpretation of offender decision-making presents a challenge for developing theoretical frameworks.
 Understanding these influences is essential for advancing criminological theory and practical applications.
 Consequently, this scoping review seeks to systematically assess the use of spatial units in crime location choice studies, with a focus on quantitative analyses employing discrete choice models.
 By doing so, this review aims to map the spatial units of analysis used across various studies, identify gaps in the literature, and examine how different spatial scales impact the understanding of crime location choices.

 Rationale for Review

-Despite the significant growth of crime location choice research, there remains a lack of reviews that focus specifically on the use of discrete choice models to explain offender decision-making.
+Despite the significant growth of crime location choice research, there remains a lack of reviews that specifically address how different spatial scales impact the findings of discrete choice models used to explain offender decision-making.
 Discrete choice models offer a structured, quantitative method to analyze how offenders select targets and locations, but existing studies vary widely in their use of spatial units, from large-scale neighborhoods to individual street segments.
 The diversity in spatial scale also challenges the comparability and generalizability of findings across different spatial scales (Steenbeek & Weisburd, 2016; Weisburd et al., 2012).